SuicaLondon/StudyNoteBook/MATLAB.md

-diag(A) // returns a vector which includes the elements in the main diagonal of matrix A flipud(A) // flips (turns) matrix A upside down fliplr(A) // flips matrix A from left to right
+diag(A) // returns a vector which includes the elements in the main diagonal of matrix A flipud(A) // flips (turns) matrix A upside down fliplr(A) // flips matrix A from left to right randperm(n) // returns a row vector including the integers from 1 to n in random order randperm(n, k) // returns a row vector including k unique integers selected randomly from the interval [1, n] randsample(n, k) returns a sample of k unique integers chosen randomly from [1, n] in row vector format

+find(B, n)
 round(B)
 log2(B)
 mod(B, 2)
+mean(B)
 sum(B) // each column
 max(B) // each column
 min(B) // each column